fadlihidayat/DS-Coursera-GettingData/README.md

 11. Write the final data setinto file.

 ### CodeBook.md
-The CodeBook.md contain explanation of data, variable, adn the transformation process been throught by the UCI HAR Tidyset.txt
+The CodeBook.md contain explanation of data, variable, and the transformation process been throught by the UCI HAR Tidyset.txt

 ### UCI HAR Tidyset.txt